MousumiAria/WHO_LifeExpectancy_DataAnalysis/README.md

 <h1> <align="center">WHO_LifeExpectancy_DataAnalysis</h1>

-## Developer:

-<a href="https://https://github.com/MousumiAria"> Mousumi Sen</a>

-## Level:
-* Data Analyst

-## The timeline of the project:
-**July-August 2023**

-## Dataset details:
-* The dataset is sourced from the World Health Organization and comprises various health and economic metrics for different countries across several years.It is downloaded from Kaggle website: https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who

 ## Description:

 This project conducts an in-depth analysis of the World Health Organization's Life Expectancy dataset.
 The primary aim is to derive insights on global health trends, mortality rates, the impact of socio-economic factors on health, and other relevant indicators.

+## Dataset details:
+The dataset is sourced from the World Health Organization and comprises various health and economic metrics for different countries across several years.
+It is downloaded from Kaggle website: https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who

-## Key Metrics
+## Key Metrics:
 * Life Expectancy: Average number of years a person is expected to live.
 * Adult Mortality: Adult mortality rate.
 * Infant Deaths: Number of infant deaths per year.